Range anxiety: Battery swapping

 Battery swapping is a strategy to avoid range anxiety that allows electric cars to extend their range through a battery switch station.
-At the station, the depleted battery is swapped for fully charged battery in about the same time that it takes to fill up a car with gasoline.
+At the station, the depleted battery is swapped for a fully charged battery in about the same time that it takes to fill up a car with gasoline.
 Battery swapping is common in warehouses using electric forklift trucks.

 As the electric car emerged as the main competing technology in the late 1890s until the 1920s, the concept of exchangeable battery service was first proposed as early as 1896 in order to overcome the limited operating range of electric cars and trucks.
 The concept was first put into practice by Hartford Electric Light Company through the GeVeCo battery service and initially available for electric trucks.
 The vehicle owner purchased the vehicle from General Vehicle Company (GVC, a subsidiary of the General Electric Company) without a battery and the electricity was purchased from Hartford Electric through an exchangeable battery.
 The owner paid a variable per-mile charge and a monthly service fee to cover maintenance and storage of the truck.
 Both vehicles and batteries were modified to facilitate a fast battery exchange.
 The service was provided between 1910 and 1924 and during that period covered more than 6 million miles.
 Beginning in 1917 a similar successful service was operated in Chicago for owners of Milburn Light Electric cars who also could buy the vehicle without the batteries.